 And don’t make any statements or consent to any searches until after consulting a defense attorney.

 - Police officer witness.
-A personality conflict between an individual and a police officer may lead to a disorderly conduct (disturb the peace) charge.
-The claim made by the police officer is the basis for the charge.
+A personality conflict with a police officer may lead to a disorderly conduct (disturb the peace) charge.
+And the claim made by the police officer is its basis.
 So here, the police officer is a participant, not an impartial third-party witness.

 - Disorderly conduct as a lesser included, add-on charge, along with an assault, or domestic assault, charge.

 - Disorderly conduct with a motor vehicle.
-Minnesota police officers sometimes write up people for these charges in traffic accidents.
-These include allegations of rude or unsafe driving conduct.
+Minnesota police officers sometimes write up these charges in traffic accidents.
+These include claims of rude or unsafe driving conduct.
 But they can also concern drivers angry about other drivers’ dangerous, negligent or unsafe driving conduct.
-People often call these cases “road rage“ claims.
-The police officer typically is not a witness, arrives after the fact and gathers hearsay statements.
+People often call these “road rage“ claims.
+The police officer typically is not a witness, arrives after the fact, and gathers hearsay statements.

 Minnesota Disorderly Conduct Lawyer

 Lawyer Thomas C Gallagher has been a defending clients in these cases in Minnesota for over 30 years.
-Gallagher is Minneapolis Criminal Defense Attorney.
+And Thomas Gallagher is a Minneapolis Criminal Defense Attorney.

 And the First Amendment can be a defense, for example in protester cases.